Hydroxypropyl Guar Hydroxpropyltrimonium Chloride

 What Is It?

-Cyamopsis Tetragonoloba (Guar) Gum (also called Guar Gum) is a resinous material made from the guar bean.
-Guar Gum is a type of polysaccharide called galactomannan made from legume plants that consists of a polymannose backbone to which galactose groups are bound.
+Cyamopsis Tetragonoloba (Guar) Sticky, polysaccharide substances exuded by plants that are gelatinous when moist but harden on drying. (also called Guar Gum) is a resinous material made from the guar bean.
+Guar Gum is a type of A large group of natural complex carbohydrates with the general formula (C6H10O5)n where ‘n’ is a large number.
+Polysaccarides are easily hydrolyzed into simple sugars. called galactomannan made from legume plants that consists of a polymannose backbone to which galactose groups are bound.
 Derivatives of Guar Gum that also may be used in cosmetics and personal care products include Hydroxypropyl Guar, Guar Hydroxpropyltrimonium Chloride and Hydroxypropyl Guar Hydroxypropyltrimonium Chloride.
 Among these guar ingredients, Guar Hydroxypropyltrimonium Chloride is most frequently used in cosmetic products.
 It may be used in bath products, hair conditioners, hair dyes, other hair care products and skin care products.
 Guar Gum and the other guar derivatives may also be used in bath products, hair care products, shaving preparations and skin care products.

 The following functions have been reported for Cyamopsis Tetragonoloba (Guar) Gum and the compounds made from Guar Gum:

 - Guar Hydroxypropyltrimonium Chloride, Hydroxypropyl Guar Hydroxypropyltrimonium Chloride Binders